saulpierotti/markdown_notebook/BDP.md

 	* CNAF developped an managed the Italian research network, now managed by GARR
 	* In 1990 CNAF realized the LHC Tier-1 datacenter in Bologna
 	* One of the main actors in GRID worldwide computing
-	* It offers CPU and sotrage resources to many INFN initiatives
+	* It offers CPU and storage resources to many INFN initiatives
 * This course is about infrastructures, not about Big Data

 # Big data